Do you track what proportion of the time you spend working on Excel goes away in small and relatively unimportant, but

 A Few Final Tips Regarding How To Learn About Excel Macros

 If you want to go the extra mile for purposes of speeding up your learning process about Excel macros, I provide some final tips below.
 You can try most of them in the example Excel workbook that accompanies this Excel Macro Tutorial for Beginners.
-You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.
+You can get immediate free access to this example workbook by clicking the button below.

 - Change parts of the VBA code to try new things.